-The ECRR is a network of excellent international scientists concerned with reconciliation strategies.
-The aim is to build an internationally spreading and cooperating scientific center for conflict management, reconciliation strategies and remembrance cultures for the Saale-region and for Germany as a whole.
+ECRR is a network of excellent international scientists concerned with reconciliation strategies.
+The aim is to build an internationally spreading and cooperating scientific center for conflict management, reconciliation strategies, and remembrance cultures for the Saale-region and for Germany as a whole.
 Possible options for an ECRR office, besides Jena, are Halle, Berlin, or Brussels, among others.
-The International Workshop "Conflict Resolution, Remembrance and Justice" with the International Max Planck Research School on Retaliation, Mediation and Punishment of the Halle University (Prof. Ralph Buchenhorst; Cultural Anthropology) and JCRS (Prof. Martin Leiner) on the 16.-18.07.2014 has been the first of its kind dealing with inner-German reconciliation.
-The JCRS states that it has begun work along with George Mason University and Seoul National University to jointly develop a knowledge management data base covering worldwide reconciliation efforts.
-The center's skills and responsibilities are devided equally between the universities of Halle and Jena with the JCRS.
+The International Workshop "Conflict Resolution, Remembrance, and Justice" with the International Max Planck Research School on Retaliation, Mediation, and Punishment of the Halle University (Prof. Ralph Buchenhorst; Cultural Anthropology) and JCRS (Prof. Martin Leiner) on the 16.-18.07.2014 has been the first of its kind dealing with inner-German reconciliation.
+JCRS states that it has begun work along with George Mason University and Seoul National University to jointly develop a knowledge management database covering worldwide reconciliation efforts.
+The center's skills and responsibilities are divided equally between the universities of Halle and Jena with the JCRS.

 It is furthermore supported by the following institutions (alphabetical order of the professors, core members):

 - Dr. Vladimir Handl, International Relations, Charles-University Prague (Czech Republic);

 - Prof. Dr. Corine Defrance, Contemporary History, CNRS, University Paris III Sorbonne (France);